Two Week Peru Itinerary - Highlights of the South

 An aerial view of the inca site of Sacsayhuaman in the foreground, Cusco's urban sprawl behind it, and then high mountains ringing the city under a cloudy sky.

-You’ll have been dreaming of Peru’s highlights long before you arrive here: the color and freshness of some of Latin America’s finest food in Lima, the ancient and mysterious etchings in the desert near Nazca, soaring canyons outside Arequipa, shimmering Lake Titicaca cradled at over 3,000 meters of altitude, and the country’s star attraction, the ruined ridge-top citadel of Machu Picchu, high in the Andes.
+You’ll have been dreaming of Peru’s highlights long before you arrive here: the color and freshness of some of Latin America’s finest food in Lima, ancient ruins and soaring mountains around Cusco, impossibly deep canyons outside Arequipa, shimmering Lake Titicaca cradled at over 3,000 meters of altitude, and the country’s star attraction, the ruined ridge-top citadel of Machu Picchu, high in the Andes.

 This itinerary covers all these highlights, and much more.